 4pt Let us make a few comments:

-\begin{itemize} \item In a previous work \cite{Iacobacci:2022yjo} we instead employed the conventional definition \eqref{regdefcpw} of conformal primary wave functions to show that celestial correlators can be perturbatively re-cast as AdS Witten diagrams.
-In the above we have shown that such a relationship with AdS Witten diagrams also holds for their modified definition \eqref{celestialbubo}, though there are some key differences.
-In particular, when using the conventional definition \eqref{regdefcpw}, the contribution \eqref{radialcontrib} from the radial direction contains folded singularities in the mass $m_i$\footnote{By folded singularity we mean singularities when a mass $m_i$ is equal to a linear combination of the other masses.
-See e.g. equation (4.40a) of \cite{Iacobacci:2022yjo}.} owing to the fact that, according to the conventional definition \eqref{regdefcpw}, incoming and outgoing conformal primary wave functions have different $i \epsilon$ prescriptions.
+\begin{itemize} \item In a previous work \cite{Iacobacci:2022yjo} we instead employed the regularised definition \eqref{regdefcpw} of conformal primary wave functions to show that the corresponding \emph{celestial amplitudes} can be perturbatively re-cast as EAdS Witten diagrams.
+In the above we have shown that such a relationship with EAdS Witten diagrams also holds for \emph{celestial correlators} \eqref{celestialcorrelationnewdef0} as well, though there are some key differences.
+In particular, when using the regularised definition \eqref{regdefcpw} of conformal primary wave functions, the contribution \eqref{radialcontrib} from the radial direction contains folded singularities in the mass $m_i$\footnote{By folded singularity we mean singularities when a mass $m_i$ is equal to a linear combination of the other masses.
+See e.g. equation (4.40a) of \cite{Iacobacci:2022yjo}.} owing to the fact that, according to the definition \eqref{regdefcpw}, incoming and outgoing conformal primary wave functions have different $i \epsilon$ prescriptions.
 See equation (4.24) of \cite{Iacobacci:2022yjo}.
-Using the modified prescription \eqref{celestialbubo}, where incoming and outgoing modes have the same $i\epsilon$ prescription, the \emph{entire} radial contribution \eqref{radialcontrib} now resembles a momentum space contact Witten diagram in EAdS where the masses $m_i$ play the role of the modulus of the boundary momentum and the Konterovich-Lebedev kernels are proportional to the momentum space EAdS bulk-to-boundary propagators.\footnote{The Konterovich-Lebedev kernel \eqref{KL-t} and EAdS bulk-to-boundary propagators in momentum space are given by the same type of Bessel-$K$ function \cite{Gubser:1998bc}.
+Using the modified prescription \eqref{celestialcorrelationnewdef0}, in which all propagators have the same $i\epsilon$ prescription, the \emph{entire} radial contribution \eqref{radialcontrib} now resembles a momentum space contact Witten diagram in EAdS where the masses $m_i$ play the role of the modulus of the boundary momentum and the Kontorovich-Lebedev kernels are proportional to the momentum space EAdS bulk-to-boundary propagators.\footnote{The Kontorovich-Lebedev kernel \eqref{KL-t} and EAdS bulk-to-boundary propagators in momentum space are given by the same type of Bessel-$K$ function \cite{Gubser:1998bc}.